hruzgar/artemis-dl/README.md

 # Install & Use
-There is currently **3 supported Ways** to use this scraper.
-Use whichever you prefer.
-For non-technicals, the first solution is preferable (only works on Windows).
+Currently, there are *three supported methods* to utilize this scraper.
+Choose the one that best fits your needs.
+For those less tech-savvy, the **first option is recommended** and is tailored specifically for Windows users.

 <details><summary><h3>1.
 Use preconfigured binary (Windows)(recommended)</h3></summary>